-Since I surrendered my life to the Lord, and began pursuing an intimate relationship with Him, I've discovered what a good listener He is.
+Since I surrendered my life to the Lord more than twenty years ago, and began pursuing an intimate relationship with Him, I've discovered what a good listener He is.
 There's nothing we can't talk to Him about.
 He's not shocked by anything we do or say, because He already knows it all.
 And He's never too busy to listen to whatever we have to say, no matter how trivial it might seem.
-When we call on God --day or night --we'll never get His answering machine.
+When we call on God - day or night - we will never get His answering machine.
 His Word promises, "He will listen to the prayers of the destitute, for He is never too busy to heed their requests."
 (Psalm 102:17 TLB) The Lord won't interrupt us while we're talking, and He won't be quick to criticize us.
 He won't storm out of the room because of anything we say.
-He says, "I will never leave you nor forsake you," and He means it.
-(Hebrews 13:5 NKJV)
+He tells us in His Word, "I will not in any way fail you, nor give you up, nor leave you without support."
+(Hebrews 13:5 AMP) And He means it.